colcon/colcon.readthedocs.org/user/overriding-packages.rst

 * The overridden package installs header files (C/C++)
 * The overriding package's headers are different from the overridden package's
 * Another package in the underlay is not overridden and installs headers to the same directory as the overridden package (such as ``include``)
-* A package in the overlay depends on both the package being overridden and the mentioned additional package in the underlay.
+* A package in the overlay depends on both the package being overridden and the mentioned additional package in the underlay

 How to avoid it
 +++++++++++++++